Ezekiel 44 – The Prince and the Priests

 i.
 “The religions of the ancient Near East frequently used foreign captives as temple servants to aid the priests.
 The Lord’s rebuke of Israel in these verses reflected ancient Israel’s adoption of this practice.”
 (Alexander)

 ii.
 Matthew Poole thought of these as mere visitors to the temple.
-“None of these, or such like, shall on any colour of pretence be brought into my sanctuary.
+“None of these, or such like, shall on any colour of pretense be brought into my sanctuary.
 Perhaps Solomon showed Sheba’s queen too much, we are sure Hezekiah showed the ambassadors too much, yet we read not that either of them showed the sanctuary.”

 C. The laws of the priests.